-UMEZ is guided by a three-pronged strategy: 1) strengthening arts and cultural organizations to drive tourism, 2) making large-scale business investments in major real estate projects and 3) providing access to capital and technical assistance to small business.
-Due to economic conditions in FY 2009, UMEZ focused on supporting small businesses and not-for-profit organizations.
+UMEZ is guided by a four-pronged strategy: 1) strengthening arts and cultural organizations to drive tourism, 2) making large-scale business investments in major real estate projects, 3) providing access to capital and technical assistance to small business, and 4) funding workforce development programs.
+Due to economic conditions in 2009, UMEZ focused on supporting small businesses and not-for-profit organizations.